gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 My goal for this section is to impart a deep understanding of how and *why* the core algorithm works.
 This is the guide I wish I had during my implementation of WFC.
-Maybe it can guide you through yours!
+Maybe it can help you through yours!

 ### Sudoku